 4. 80 m, 4th.
 Continue traversing right and then drop down slightly into a scree bowl and move across to the base of a slabby wall, directly below the left side of the large pinnacle.

 5. 40 m, 5.5.
 Climb an easy, left-facing crack to a ledge (bolt), traverse right, and then follow cracks up and slightly right to a two-bolt, rappel station below an overhang at the start of the big, left-facing corner system on the left side of the pinnacle.

-4 & 5 alt.
-110 m, 5.4.
+4 & 5 alt. (recommended) 110 m, 5.4.
 Pitch 5 is often wet early in the season due to windblown spray from the falls.
-It may be avoided by traversing right on pitch 4 to where the “trail” drops down into the scree bowl and then scrambling up and right on broken ground at first (cam and nut belay) and then easy, scree-covered slabs to a sloping ledge system that leads right past bolts to the station at the top of pitch 5.
+It may be avoided by traversing right on pitch 4 about 25 meters and climbing up to a bolted station roughly above where the “trail” drops down into the scree bowl.
+Trend right up past a bolt and then up to a ledge with fixed anchor.
+Pitch 5a.
+Follow ledge system to the start of pitch 6 while clipping 4 bolts.

 6. 35 m, 5.6.
 Make an awkward move up into the corner and continue up past a fixed piton to a station in an alcove.

 7. 40 m, 5.5.
 Follow the corner above to a ledge on the left with a fixed, rappel station.
 Climb easily up and right to a station at the top of the pinnacle level with, and in full view of the huge “rooster tail” in the falls.

 8. 30 m, 5.7.
 The next pitch is very atmospheric with great views of the falls and

 intimidating sound effects.
 Climb the wall above past three bolts to lower angle rock that leads up to a station below the shale band.

 9. 25 m, 5.2.
 Climb easily through the shale band (no protection).